Understanding how Colorado classifies, supervises, and treats convicted sex offenders

 - Department of Corrections for at least the minimum of the presumptive range of sentencing to a maximum of life.

 The Colorado Department of Corrections is responsible for providing evaluation and sex offense-specific treatment to offenders who have been sentenced to the DOC and those who are on parole.
 Offenders in the Sex Offender Treatment and Monitoring Program (SOTMP) work toward meeting the Lifetime Supervision treatment progress criteria that correspond with their risk for sexual recidivism in order to meet parole board release criteria.
-The SOTMP provides treatment for an average of 450 offenders at a time.
+For information and questions regarding treatment within the SOTMP, please review the DOC resources and FAQ page or contact cdoc@state.co.us.

 Sex offenders are advised by the court at sentencing if they are required to register.
 If required to register, sex offenders must register with the law enforcement agency in the jurisdiction in which they live.
 In addition, if a registrant moves away from one jurisdiction, they are required by law to register at the new address.